lunarmayor/de-arouser-bot/README.md

-# de-arrouser bot
+# de-arouser bot

 ### goal
-solve the problem of sexual tension. you will be friends again soon. de-arrouser bot is here to help.
+solve the problem of sexual tension. you will be friends again soon. de-arouser bot is here to help.